Browse the knowledge base

 What they cannot do:

-• Modify your subscription
+• Change your billing or subscription

-• Delete anything (documents, invoices, your account)
+• Delete anything — documents, invoices, the company, your account

 What changes when your advisor flags something